find your perfect postgrad program

 • Shift in wealth to developing countries

-• Demand for capital from new participants in the global marketplace.
+• Demand for capital from new participants in the global marketplace

-Most masters programs in finance are one year long.
-Many, such as that at London Business School, offer part-time options, while The Open University Business School offers excellent distance-learning opportunities.
 Unsurprisingly, given the concentration of modern financial activities in London and New York, many of the leading programs are in the UK and US.
 Even those courses elsewhere in the world that were once taught largely or partially in languages other than English are switching their courses to English because the international language of finance is definitively English.

 There are several fundamental divides in finance programs.
 Some are meant as conversion courses for those without substantial prior preparation for the field.
 These tend not to be found at the world’s leading universities, so the combination of a lack of sophisticated subject matter and less-than-highly-prestigious universities means that their graduates are unable to get jobs in the fanciest parts of the finance world.

 Some programs, usually with titles such as ‘financial engineering’, are extremely mathematical in nature and geared to producing ‘quants’ – the financial engineers meant to design new derivatives and other immensely complicated products for Wall Street and the City (of London) to sell.
-These programs are generally found at highly prestigious universities (including Cambridge, Princeton, Stanford, and the like).
+These programs are generally found at highly prestigious universities (including Cambridge, Princeton, Stanford, etc).
 Competition to get into them is fierce.
 Predictably, their graduates command high salaries from the leading finance firms in the world.

 Other programs continue to focus on turning out traditional financial analysts, corporate finance specialists, and the like.
 These courses can be found at a full range of universities (except in the United States, where elite universities offer few masters degrees in finance except of the financial engineering variety).
 Some of these are geared to a specific industry, such as insurance, healthcare, and the like.
-Thus, the first step in choosing a postgraduate finance program is deciding the career path you intend to pursue.
+Therefore, the first step in choosing a postgraduate finance program is deciding the career path you intend to pursue.

 Many finance programs require prior coursework in calculus, statistics, economics (especially microeconomics), financial accounting, and perhaps managerial finance.
-Highly quantitative programs, such as those at Cambridge University (UK), UCLA (US), and HEC (France), accept few students who have done their undergraduate studies in a field outside of mathematics, physics, or engineering – ie highly quantitative first degrees.
+Highly quantitative programs, such as those at the University of Cambridge (UK), UCLA (US), and HEC (France), accept few students who have done their undergraduate studies in a field outside of mathematics, physics, or engineering – ie highly quantitative first degrees.
 Their formal prerequisites include coursework in probability and calculus-based statistics, microeconomics, and calculus (through multivariable calculus, at a minimum).
 Although not required, these programs encourage students to take courses in linear algebra and differential equations, and computer programming, plus acquire a working knowledge of a statistical/econometric software package such as SAS or Stata.

 Many programs also look for: